stacktile/monitorinabox/README.md

 ansible-playbook options: --diff --check

 --check will not make any changes on the hosts
---diff will display all changes that can be reported back
+--diff will display all changes to files in a unified diff format

-# Part 3: Finally, Monitor in a Box into production!

-## Altering in Production

-1) Create a production "Master" virtual machine: Ensure that it has a public ip address

-2) Edit the ansible inventory to specify which hosts will be monitored and which host will act as the icinga2 master and icingaweb interface:

-`(your favorite editor) ./inventories/mib`